vigna/rust-dev-guidelines/README.md

 - An additional documentation section `Implementation Notes` can be used to gather details of the implementation that are not relevant to the user.

+- Clap field comments must end with a period, but must not contain any period in the middle of the sentence as the final period will be removed by Clap.
+Use ; or : instead.

 - Functions and methods should be documented [in this way](https://doc.rust-lang.org/rust-by-example/meta/doc.html).